 Click on the Groups tab and use the Text / Email checkbox options to specify your message delivery preferences.

 Text STOP to 67283 or 226787 from your registered mobile phone.
 You will no longer receive ANY messages from UIS-Alert.
 Use the STOP command with caution, as this will also block delivery of Broadcast Alert messages.

 Can I send myself a test message?

 A: Yes, this is encouraged.
-After logging in to http://emergency.uis.edu you can click the Test button next to any of your methods of contact.
+After logging into the UIS-Alert Emergency Notification System you can click the Test button next to any of your methods of contact.